gzweigle/open-hybrid-piano/README.md

 ## How to Build Your Own Piano
 Go straight to the [packages/](packages/) directory!

+But first, please read the [WARNINGS](WARNINGS.md) and [HELP](HELP.md) files that are located in this root directory.

-And, if you would like to contribute hardware, software, or firmware to the project, see the [CONTRIBUTING](CONTRIBUTING.md) file.
+If you would like to contribute hardware, software, mechanical, or firmware to the project, see the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Goals